Overview of Wisconsin Taxes

 So, to use a simple example, if a district’s levy is $1,000 and the total of assessed value in the district is $100,000, the rate would be .01, or 1%.
 In 2013, the Wisconsin legislature passed a law that limits any increases in total levies.
 Tax districts can only increase a levy by a public vote, when there is new construction or in a few other special circumstances.

 Tax rates in Wisconsin are typically expressed in dollars of taxes per thousand of assessed value.
 Since assessed values vary on similar property between one taxation district and the next, rates in different areas are not necessarily comparable.

 Instead, effective rates can be used to make direct comparisons.
 An effective property tax rate is the annual property tax payment as a percentage of home value.
-In the table below, you will find average effective rates, median annual property taxes and median home value for every county in Wisconsin.
+In the table below, you will find average effective rates, median annual property taxes and median home values for every county in Wisconsin.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.

 Milwaukee County is Wisconsin’s largest county by population.
 It sits on the western shore of Lake Michigan, a little less than 100 miles north of Chicago.
 It also has some of the highest property tax rates in Wisconsin.